I know how it feels to bear with a canker sore. You can’t enjoy the food. Can’t talk freely in public. Its irritating! Right?

 Multiple infected canker sores are usually seen in patients with low immunity with severe malnutrition.
 In such conditions, we may see both canker and cold sores in the same person.

-Canker sore in toddler/kids
+Canker sore in toddlers/kids

 Canker sores are seen more in adults than in children.
 90% of ulcers in children are either from viral infections (cold sores) or trauma (traumatic ulcers).